TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Class: `TheThingsNetwork`

 Include and instantiate the TheThingsNetwork class.
-The constructor initialize the library with the Streams it should communicate with.
-It also sets the value of the spreading factor, the frequency plan and the frequency sub-band.
+The constructor initializes the library with the Streams it should communicate with.
+It also sets the value of the spreading factor, the frequency plan, and the frequency sub-band.

 ```c
 #include <TheThingsNetwork.h>